Wyre Cabinet proposes council tax to go up by 2.99 per cent

-Wyre Council's Cabinet proposes council tax to rise by relatively modest 2.99 per cent
+Wyre Council's Cabinet proposes council tax to rise by 2.99 per cent

 and live on Freeview channel 276

-The Conservative-led Cabibet new budget proposals would will see the relatively modest rise equating to a year-on-year increase of £6.57 on a Band D property.
+The Conservative-led Cabibet new budget proposals would will see the rise equating to a year-on-year increase of £6.57 on a Band D property.

 Band D propertry owners would pay £226.31 when the new council tax comes in, up from £219.74.